 - Helping with unique and arising issues, like housing, or interpersonal concerns

-- Personal planning and arranging support, like PSWs, etc.
+- Personal planning and arranging support, like Personal Support Workers (PSWs)

 - Housing and Voluntary Trusteeship

-- Dealing with arising issues, aging, health, grief, etc.
+- Dealing with arising issues such as aging, health, and grief

 Where do we provide support?

-We provide some support at our Main or Satellite offices across Windsor-Essex.
+We provide some support at our main or satellite offices across Windsor-Essex, as well as virtual and telephonic support.
 Most support happens in the community:

-Trusting and empowering relationships between the Person with a Disability, their family/friends and the APSW so that:
+Trusting and empowering relationships between the person we are supporting, their family, friends and the APSW so that:

 - Individuals can live as fully and independently as possible